MountainEnjoyer/ShellScripts/8.DockerAutoStart/README.md

     ```
     ```
     ```crontab -e```
-  - Note: If the job requires the psswd, switch user as root and creat a cron job but don't switch back.
+  - Note: If the job requires the psswd, switch user as root and create a cron job.
 And for Arch cron doesn't exist but cronie is an alternative, you just have to start it first with systemctl